 This section of our analysis lacked clarity.
 Our strategy for addressing sparsity in microbiome data is to use pseudocounts to ensure the validity of the log-ratio transformations.
 We stated this assumption more clearly in the “statistical properties” section of the revised manuscript.
 We also acknowledged in our discussion section on the limitations of the approach and mentioned alternative methods that users can apply prior to running CBEA.
 However, according to our experimental results, the performance of our approach was not significantly affected by data sparsity levels.

 As clarified above, we do not model the count data directly but rather model the relative proportions that result from a total sum normalization of the counts.
 Our approach is to perform an ILR-like transformation to the proportions corresponding to the set annotation and perform inference through empirically modelling the test statistic under the null.
 Our simulation studies have demonstrated that the empirical distribution of our test statistic is well approximated by a normal distribution.
 Furthermore, real data analyses also show that normal approximation generate good performance values for all considered situations.
-We have updated the “statistical properties” section in the revised manuscript to better outline this modelling approach and discuss how statistical features of the underlying count data (e.g. sparsity and mean-variance relationship) may impact the distribution of the transformed proportions.

 As the reviewer noted, multinomial logistic normal models are useful for modelling the count data direction, and it may be feasible to apply the multinomial logistic normal model to perform set-based enrichment analysis.
 Although we are not away of any existing approaches that utilizes this distribution for set-based testing, this is an interesting idea that we hope to explore in future research.